mcoirad/the-grunfeld/_executives/Travis Schlenk_['ATL'].md

   <li>Drafted John Collins with 19th pick but was worth 9th pick.</li>

   <li>Drafted Jalen Johnson with 20th pick but was worth 9th pick.</li>

-  <li>Drafted Tyler Dorsey with 41th pick but was worth 43th pick.</li>

   </ul>'
 end_year: 2022